SMALL PRESSES

 Researching Publishers and Checking Reputations

 • E-mail Writer Beware.
-SFWA has assembled a large archive of documentation on publishers that engage in questionable practices.
+SFWA has assembled a large archive of documentation on publishers (and others) that engage in questionable practices.
 Send us the names of any publishers you’d like to know about, and we’ll summarize for you any data that’s in our files.
-We will also evaluate publishing contracts, and provide non-legal (we are not lawyers) comments and advice.

 • The Independent Book Publishers Association’s 9-point list of Hybrid Publisher Criteria.
 (As noted above, these can be–and are–easily gamed by dishonest vanity publishers, so while they are helpful, you shouldn’t necessarily trust a self-identified hybrid publisher’s claims to follow them.)